 |Box Contains||Grill, Thermostat, 1 Set of Spatulas, Drip Tray & Manual|

-Your Teppanyaki will heat to between 100 ̊C and 230 ̊C depending on which setting you use.
+Your teppanyaki will heat to between 100 ̊C and 230 ̊C depending on the setting you use.

 You can, but remember to check food is thoroughly cooked through before eating it.
 The grill only cooks one surface of your food at a time so you will need to turn it over to ensure consistency and thick items may appear cooked on the outside before the inside is completely thawed if your temperature settings are too high.
 If you are putting frozen food, or any food with a relatively high moisture content, onto an oiled surface, expect some spitting as the water and hot oil interact.